 And the franchisees answered, through clenched teeth.

 "None other than the area developer, and what happened to him, sir!"

 And with the scraps, the franchisees rushed off with their tails between their legs to bitterly complain, in some small far off location where the franchisor could pretend not to hear them.

 Moral: Partnership with the economically powerful is untrustworthy.
-If you want to partner with your franchisor, get an Independent Franchisee Association working for you.
+If you want a partner with your franchisor, start a Independent Franchisee Association working for you.